asha-saini06/blog-app/README.md

    npm install
    ```

+3. Set up environment variables:
+   - Create a `.env` file in the root directory and add the following variables:

+     ```env
+     DATABASE_URL="your_mongodb_connection_string"
+     JWT_SECRET="your_jwt_secret"
+     ```

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000` to view WordSmith in action.
+5. Open your browser and navigate to `http://localhost:3000` to view WordSmith.

+## Usage

+Explore the blog posts and functionality of WordSmith after starting the development server.
+This project demonstrates:

+- Dynamic routing with Next.js.
+- Database interactions using Prisma and MongoDB.
+- State management with Context API.
+- Secure authentication and API endpoints.
+- Rich text editing with React-Quill.
+- Responsive design with Tailwind CSS.

+## Features

+- **Dynamic Routing**: Seamlessly navigate between blog posts and pages.
+- **Server-side Rendering**: Fast and SEO-friendly page rendering.
+- **Markdown Content**: Write and display blog posts in Markdown format.
+- **Rich Text Editor**: Create and edit content with React-Quill.
+- **Secure Authentication**: Protect routes and API endpoints.
+- **Pagination**: Efficiently handle large sets of data.
+- **Responsive Design**: Ensure a seamless user experience across devices.

 ## Contributing